 New grad or experienced professional, we want to hear from you!

-AWL is looking for a casual shelter veterinarian to join the team.
+AWL is looking for a permanent full-time shelter veterinarian to join the team.
 This is the chance for you to learn more about shelter medicine and make a real difference in an exciting fast paced environment.

 At the Animal Welfare League (AWL), we value the lives of people and pets, and encourage a community that values the human animal bond for mutual wellbeing and enrichment.

 By becoming a part of the AWL family, you will be assisting in the successful rehabilitation and rehoming of lost and abandoned animals from across South Australia and be part of a team that leads the industry in animal welfare practices.

 Working closely with the veterinary and animal care teams to ensure sound veterinary medical practices, the Veterinarian -

 - Provides animal care for all shelter animals, including health examinations, diagnostics, treatments, routine surgeries and consultations with our foster carers